September, 24, 2019

 Also in this case, will be important to understand the customer needs and the use he will do of the final output.

-As you can see, there are many aspects that need to be analyzed before we can properly quantify the cost of a survey, but we will try to give you an idea using two examples.
+As we have seen, there are many aspects that must be analyzed before we can properly quantify the cost of a significant activity.